Katie Mitchell: Life and career

 The live cinema work was subsequently developed in Germany and France.
-She has directed more than 15 live cinema productions in the UK, Austria, Germany and France, at theatres like the Schaubühne Theatre (Berlin) and the Schauspielhaus in Cologne, and these pieces have toured the world including Greece, Russia, China, Portugal and Brazil.
+She has directed more than 15 live cinema productions in the UK, Austria, Germany and France, at theatres like the Schaubühne (Berlin) and the Schauspielhaus in Cologne, and these pieces have toured the world including Greece, Russia, China, Portugal and Brazil.

-Whilst at the National Theatre, Mitchell pioneered children’s theatre for primary school age theatre goers, including an adaptation of Dr. Seuss’s The Cat in the Hat.
-Her interest in this age group also led her to initiate English National Opera’s first ever opera commission for a primary school audience - an adaptation of Oliver Jeffers' book, The Way Back Home.
+Whilst at the National Theatre, Mitchell pioneered children's theatre for primary school age theatre goers, including an adaptation of Dr. Seuss's The Cat in the Hat.
+Her interest in this age group also led her to initiate English National Opera's first ever opera commission for a primary school audience – an adaptation of Oliver Jeffers' book, The Way Back Home.

 From 2008, Mitchell started working regularly on mainland Europe in Germany, Holland, France, Denmark and Austria.
-Her first production for the Cologne Schauspielhaus, Wunschkonzert, earned her a place at the Theatertreffen in Berlin and since then she has directed four productions for the Cologne Schauspielhaus, seven for the Schaubühne Theatre, Berlin, and six for the Hamburg Schauspielhaus.
+Her first production for the Cologne Schauspielhaus, Wunschkonzert, earned her a place at the Theatertreffen in Berlin and since then she has directed four productions for the Cologne Schauspielhaus, seven for the Schaubühne theatre, Berlin, and six for the Hamburg Schauspielhaus.
 She has also worked at the Toneelgroep, Amsterdam, and twice at the Bouffes du Nord, Paris.
-She is a resident director at the Schaubühne Theatre, Berlin, the Hamburg Schauspielhaus and had a seven-year artist-in-residency at the Aix-en-Provence Festival.
+She is a resident director at the Schaubühne theatre, Berlin, the Hamburg Schauspielhaus and had a seven-year artist-in-residency at the Aix-en-Provence Festival.
 In 2015 the Stadsschouwburg theatre in Amsterdam held a retrospective of her opera and theatre work, presenting eight productions from across Europe.

-In 2009, Mitchell published The Director’s Craft: A Handbook for the Theatre (Routledge), her practical manual to help emerging directors learn how to direct.
+In 2009, Mitchell published The Director's Craft: A Handbook for the Theatre (Routledge), her practical manual to help emerging directors learn how to direct.
 She also published two books based on her live cinema productions – …some trace of her and Waves, both in 2008.
 Mitchell has also directed installations, including Five Truths at the Victoria and Albert Museum.
 In 2011 The Department of Theatre and Performance at the V&A invited Mitchell and Leo Warner of 59 Productions to conceive and produce a video installation exploring the nature of 'truth in performance'.
 Taking as its inspiration 5 of the most influential European theatre directors of the last century, the project examines how each of the practitioners would direct the actress playing Ophelia in the 'mad' scenes in Shakespeare's Hamlet.
 This multiscreen video installation, launched at the Chantiers Europe festival at the Théâtre de la Ville in Paris on 4 June, and opened at the V&A on 12 July 2011.

-In a career spanning thirty years, Mitchell has directed over 100 shows - over 70 theatre productions and nearly 30 operas.
+In a career spanning thirty years, Mitchell has directed over 100 shows – over 70 theatre productions and nearly 30 operas.
 She is currently a Professor of Theatre Directing at Royal Holloway, University of London, where she teaches on an MA in directing.
 Other academic positions include: